 Martin Eichholz, PhD

 Prior to Kelton, Martin served as Vice President of Research at Frank Magid & Associates.
-He received Master’s degrees in Public Relations from Syracuse University and in Media Studies from the University of Mainz in Germany.
-He also earned a Doctorate in Mass Communication from Syracuse University.
+As a Fulbright scholar, he earned a Doctorate in Mass Communication from Syracuse University after receiving master’s degrees in Public Relations from Syracuse University and in Media Studies from the University of Mainz in Germany.
 Martin has been published in journals such as the Journal of Advertising Research and most recently (May 2018) in Journalism Studies.
-During his academic career, Martin was a Fulbright scholar and earned a number of awards.
-Today, he still enjoys giving frequent guest lectures at USC.
+He maintains close ties to the academic world through frequent guest lectures across the country and mentoring students as a member of the Professional Advisory Council for the Master of Science in Applied Psychology program at USC.

 When not spending time with his wife and three kids, native German speaker Martin is a talented pianist, enthusiastic hiker, resolute AYSO referee, late-night video gamer, and avid runner who has completed the New York City marathon three times.
 He is known as a tough competitor in Kelton’s Office Olympics but is sadly still waiting for a big win.